 The purpose of the NM SBIR Grant is to accelerate commercialization of technologies developed with SBIR awards.
 Awards will fund and assist New Mexico science and technology companies with the goal of market entry, customer acquisition, business expiation, job creation, and increasing the tax base.

-1) Applicants must be a New Mexico based company with a CRS Tax ID, a NM address, and an EIN number.
+1) Applicants must be a New Mexico based Science & Technology company with a CRS Tax ID, a NM address, and an EIN number.

 2) Applicants must have an active Phase I or Phase II SBIR/STTR grant at time of application.